How to host a Modeling Workshop

 A site coordinator and fiscal agent will be needed.
 Universities will typically have their own coordinator and serve as their own fiscal agent.
 AMTA can serve this purpose for workshops at other locations.

 STEP 3: Choose the Content

-Introduction to Modeling Sessions (less than 2 weeks) afford initiatory experience, while full Modeling Workshops (2 weeks or more) provide the opportunity to practice interactive engagement techniques in depth.
+Introduction to Modeling sessions (less than 2 weeks) provide initial experiences, while full Modeling Workshops (2 weeks or more) provide the opportunity to practice interactive engagement techniques in depth.
 Content can be chosen from middle school science, biology, chemistry, physics, or mathematics.

 STEP 4: Logistics